 Beginning in September 2017, the University of Waterloo introduced two Data Science programs: the BCS (Data Science) and the BMath (Data Science).
 The BCS (Data Science) is administered by the School of Computer Science.
 The BMath (Data Science) is administered by Statistics and any questions about this program should be referred to the Statistics advisors.

-To be eligible to apply to the BCS (Data Science), students must be 1) already enrolled in a Computer Science program and 2) have completed or be in the process of taking STAT 231.
+To be eligible to apply to the BCS (Data Science), students must be 1) already enrolled in a Computer Science program (e.g., BCS or BMath CS) and 2) have completed or be in the process of taking STAT 231.
+With these two requirements, please complete a Plan Modification Form (below) to change your program to BCS DS.